A Meteorite Board Game

-Players assume the roles of meteorites and play a giant board game to learn about meteors, meteoroids, and meteorites.
-They compete to get to Antarctica, where they have the chance to be found and studies by scientists!
+Players assume the roles of meteorites and play a board game to learn about meteors, meteoroids, and meteorites.
+They compete to get to Antarctica, where they have the chance to be found and studied by scientists!
 The game can be played as a whole group activity, in teams, or by individuals.

 What's the Point?

 - Learn about meteorites and how we discover them.

 - Discover that the odds of a meteorite landing on Earth and being discovered are low, and yet hundreds to thousands are found each year!

 - Space Rocks game board (one per each group of players)